 Over the last five summers, wildfires in the American west and Australia have dominated the headlines.
 The increase in media coverage around fires has a lot of people asking, “Doesn’t it seem like there are far more wildfires than there used to be?”

 The short answer is “yes.”
-Wildfires are growing in frequency and intensity while becoming more dangerous, expensive, and time-consuming to fight.
+Major wildfires are growing in frequency and intensity while becoming more dangerous, expensive, and time-consuming to fight.

 Moving forward, we’ll explore…